Traditionally gas and air have been mixed and combusted at the burner nozzle to create a high velocity hot air stream.

 In all applications the heat transfer is by radiation rather than conduction or the scrubbing action of the hot air stream.
 Because of this, all heat generated is used effectively rather than wasted heating surrounding structures.

-Metal fibre burners supplied by Infraglo's premix CUBE can be controlled independently or as one zone to accurately provide a thermal profile to suite the customers requirements.
+Metal fibre burners supplied by Infraglo's premix QUBE can be controlled independently or as one zone to accurately provide a thermal profile to suite the customers requirements.

 We believe the metal fibre burners with premix control train can provide the most efficient and cost effective heating system currently available.